 4.3.
-Comparison of the EROIst of RES Technologies with the Literature

-As discussed in Section 2, the comparison of the EROI values obtained in the present study with other studies is tricky due to the methodological discrepancies existing in the literature and the uncertainty associated to the data collection (see Appendixes C-E for more details).
+Comparison of the EROIst of RES Technologies with the Literature uncertainty associated to the data collection (see Appendixes C, D, and E for more details).
 Still, we report the comparison of our obtained results for EROIst with the literature range found in the review papers and meta-analyses to show how far or near we are of other published studies.
 We also compare with the EROIst calculations from Dupont and Kis et al., [74,94,103] since this team follows, to the knowledge of the authors, a methodology that is the closest to the one developed here; therefore, the direct comparison of results is the most meaningful.
 However, for a direct comparison a harmonization process should be endeavored with relation to the assumptions and performance factors (CF, g factor, etc.).